MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 1. Retrieving the data from the data source.
 2. Parsing and validating the data.
-3. Matching the schema of the data to the schema of the target Kusto table, or creating the target table if it doesn't already exists.
+3. Matching the schema of the data to the schema of the target Kusto table, or creating the target table if it doesn't already exist.
 4. Organizing the data in columns.
 5. Indexing the data.
 6. Encoding and compressing the data.
 7. Persisting the resulting Kusto storage artifacts in storage.
 8. Executing all relevant update policies, if any.
-9. "Committing" the data ingest, thus making it available for query.
+9. "Committing" the data ingest, making it available for query.

 > [!NOTE]
 > Some of the steps above may be skipped, depending on the specific scenario.